npillmayer/gotype/engine/dom/cssom/README.md

     	padding-top: 20pt;
     }

-a styling engine wil produce a tree like this:
+a styling engine wil produce a tree like this (simpified version – the real data structures are more involved):

 ![styling](https://user-images.githubusercontent.com/4531688/52282401-a4ccdf80-2960-11e9-8ede-0ceee394b6ab.png)